Pennsylvania Communication Annual

 The Pennsylvania Communication Annual is dedicated to advancing our undertaking of human communication.
 Manuscripts should be original and should discuss instructional, theoretical, philosophical, and/or practical aspects of any area of communication.
 Reviews of recent books and/or video tapes in any area of communication are also considered at the editor’s discretion.
 While articles authored by Pennsylvanians and articles covering Pennsylvania topics are especially welcome, manuscripts on all topics and from all regions, including international submissions, are invited and will receive full consideration for publication.
 Your papers should not have any information about your identity.

 The Pennsylvania Communication Annual is a refereed journal of the Pennsylvania Communication Association.
-Manuscripts for the 2022 issue (v.78) are now being received.
-The acceptance rates for 2020 and 2021 journals were respectively fewer than 34 and 41 percent.
+Manuscripts for the 2023 issue (v.79) are now being received.
+The acceptance rates for 2021 and 2022 journals were respectively 41 and 33 percent.
 Submission should follow the latest APA style sheet.
 Please format your papers for blind review and remove anything that may give away your identity.
 Manuscripts should not exceed 8000 words including references, notes, tables and other citations.
 Also book reviews should not exceed 2000 words.
-The submission deadline is May 30, 2022.
-Please submit your articles to The Pennsylvania Communication Annual at www.ejmanager.com/my/pca website.
-PCA Annual is indexed by the EBSCO Host’s Communication Source database.
+The submission deadline is May 29, 2023.
+Please submit your articles to The Pennsylvania Communication Annual at https://www.ejmanager.com/my/pca/ website.
 Please also see our online archive.

 - Some important details to follow when submitting your manuscripts, if you use footnotes or endnotes: Endnotes only and without formatting, no footnotes.

 - No superscript font to indicate an endnote, just regular numbers and we will superscript upon editing.

 - Insert tables and illustrations as images only or send separate PDF files of these portions of the documents.